MicrosoftDocs/minecraft-creator/creator/Documents/LearningJourneyGuide.md

 ## Advanced stuff that might not use add-on packs

-Now that you've pushed through both the basic and intermediate creations, you've come to the top of the mountain.
-These are the advanced-level tutorials and we're not going to lie, they can get complex.
-However, by mastering these creations you will bring yourself that much closer to making your dreams into reality.
+After you pushed through both the basic and intermediate creations, you come to the top of the mountain.
+These are the advanced-level tutorials and -- we're not going to lie -- they can get complex.
+However, by mastering these creations you will bring yourself closer to making your Minecraft dreams into Minecraft reality.

 - [Commonly Used Tools](CommonlyUsedTools.md)
 - [Animate a Block Texture](CreateAnimatedBlockTexture.md)